pradeepxploit/azure-datafactory-csv-to-sql/README.md

 # Convert Unstructured Data into Structured Data
-# 🚀 Convert Unstructured Data into Structured Data using Azure Data Factory

-## 🧑‍💻 Internship Project
+## 🧑‍💻  My Celebal Tech Internship Project

 This project shows how we can change unstructured data (like a CSV file) into proper structured data (rows and columns) using **Azure Data Factory (ADF)**.

 ---

 ## 🎯 Project Goal

-We had a CSV file with data (like student data), stored in Azure Blob Storage.
-Our goal was to send this data to an **Azure SQL Database**, where it can be stored in table format (structured form).
+We upload any data in Azure Blob storage,our goal is to trigger an schedule Azure Data Factory pipelin that convert this unstructred data into structured data in SQL database where it can be stored in table format (structured form).

-We used **Azure Data Factory** to do this work step-by-step.

 ---